aces/Loris-MRI/README.md

  * What prod file name would you like to use? default: prod  [leave blank]
  * Enter the list of Site names (space separated) site1 site2

-  If the imaging install script reports errors in creating directories (due to /data/ mount permissions), manually execute mkdir and chmod commands starting at [imaging_install.sh:L90](https://github.com/aces/Loris-MRI/blob/16.0-dev/imaging_install.sh#L90)
+  If the imaging install script reports errors in creating directories (due to /data/ mount permissions), manually execute mkdir/chmod/chown commands starting at [imaging_install.sh:L90](https://github.com/aces/Loris-MRI/blob/16.0-dev/imaging_install.sh#L90)

-  The installer will make lorisadmin part of apache (or www-data) linux group.
+  Note: The installer will allow Apache to write to the /data/ directories by adding user lorisadmin to the Apache linux group, and setting Apache group ownership of certain /data/ subdirectories.
+To help ensure Apache-writability, verify that the installer has added the following line to your environment file:
+    ```bash
+    umask 0002
+    ```

 5. Configure paths and environment